CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.2.1 General Directory Service.md

 #### APP.2.1.A11 Setting up access to directory services

 Access to the directory service SHOULD be configured according to the security policy.
 If the directory service is used as a server on the Internet, then it SHOULD be protected accordingly by a security gateway.
 If anonymous users are to be granted further access to individual subareas of the directory tree, a separate user account, a so-called proxy user, SHOULD be set up for anonymous access.
 Furthermore, the access rights for this proxy user SHOULD be granted sufficiently restrictive.
 They SHOULD be completely withdrawn again when the account is no longer needed.
-In order to prevent the unnecessary release of security-sensitive information, the search function of the directory service should be suitably limited to the intended purpose.
+In order to prevent the unnecessary release of security-sensitive information, the search function of the directory service should be suitably limited to the intended use.

 #### APP.2.1.A12 Directory Services Monitoring